PANORAMA DESTINATION Sustainability Initiatives: Steps in the Right Direction

 Panorama Destination Indonesia is currently working on the renewal of its Travelife Partner Certification, which is expected to be completed in 2020.
 We are also hoping to achieve the highest level of Travelife certification in 2021.
 To that end, the company has employed a new full-time Sustainability Coordinator to oversee all operations throughout Indonesia, Thailand, Malaysia and Vietnam, and ensure that the highest standards of sustainability are met across the board.

 In the Company’s other offices around Southeast Asia, Panorama Destination Thailand received Travelife Partner Certification on 5th March 2019 and hopes to reach the level of Travelife Certified in 2021.
-Panorama Destination Malaysia initiated their Travelife reporting process on 29th January 2019; their current status is Engaged+ and they hope to receive Travelife Partner Certification this year.
-Panorama Destination has also recently opened a brand-new office in Vietnam, where the team commenced Travelife reporting 19th December 2019, is currently on Engaged+ status and continues working towards receiving Travelife Partner Certification in 2020.
+Panorama Destination Malaysia initiated their Travelife reporting process on 29th January 2019 and received Travelife Partner Certification on 11th June 2020.
+Panorama Destination has also recently opened a brand-new office in Vietnam, where the team commenced Travelife reporting 19th December 2019 and received Travelife Partner Certification on 17th April 2020.

 To be awarded Travelife certification, companies must comply with more than 150 criteria related to office operations, product development, working with suppliers, customer relations and cooperation with other stakeholders in destinations.
 The Travelife standard covers Corporate Social Responsibility themes including environment, biodiversity, human rights and labour relations, and is formally recognised as being in full compliance with Global Sustainable Tourism Criteria supported by the United Nations.